linkgo/neurite/README.md

 **Advanced:**

 * Neurite supports all kinds of sensors and peripherals interfaced with SPI/I2C or GPIO
-* Neurite benefits from 3rd party libraries thanks to esp8266 Arduino, especially to [igrr](https://github.com/igrr).
+* Neurite benefits from 3rd party libraries thanks to esp8266 Arduino.
 * Neurite is fully customizable and hackable.